pension

 pension n (plural pensions, diminutive pensionnetje n)

-1. A pension, boarding house
+1. a pension, boarding house

-2. A regularly made payment, as admission to certain boarding establishments
+2. a regularly made payment, as admission to certain boarding establishments

-3. The services such establishment provides, notably lodging and some meals
+3. the services such establishment provides, notably lodging and some meals

 Derived terms